Why Attic Insulation Keeps Your House Warm in the Winter & Cool in the Summer

-- You will need a tape measure or ruler, a flashlight and your cell phone.
+- You will need a tape measure, ruler, flashlight, and cell phone.

 - Climb up your attic stairs or ladder and raise the attic hatch or door.

-- Stick the ruler into the insulation or with the measuring tape calculate the depth in inches.
-Record the number or or use or cell phone to take a photo/video.
+- Stick the ruler into the insulation or, with the measuring tape, calculate the depth in inches.
+Record the number or use or cell phone to take a photo/video.

 - Compare your results to the recommended R-value.
 If you have less than 13-14 inches of insulation you are below the recommended levels and you will want to consider adding more insulation to increase your home’s energy efficiency.